-Finally it’s here: Crossrail, Europe’s biggest construction project, and one of the most ambitious in British history, will open its first leg, from London Liverpool Street to Shenfield in Essex, in May 2017.
+Crossrail, Europe’s biggest construction project, and one of the most ambitious in British history, will open its first leg, the central section, from October 2020.

 It may be a slightly underwhelming start, but it’s only the beginning.
-The Elizabeth Line, as it will be known, is scheduled to open between London Paddington and Heathrow Terminal 4 in May 2018, followed by Paddington and Abbey Wood in December 2018 and Shenfield to Paddington in May 2019.
-The full line, reaching 118km from Reading and Heathrow in the west via Central London to Shenfield and Abbey Wood in the east, should be entirely open by December 2019.
+The Elizabeth Line, as it will be known, is scheduled to open between London Paddington and Heathrow Terminal 4 and Paddington and Abbey Wood between October 2020 and March 2021.
+The Shenfield to Paddington line will open six months later.
+The full line, reaching 118km from Reading and Heathrow in the west via Central London to Shenfield and Abbey Wood in the east, should be entirely open towards the end of 2021.

 Burrowing beneath the capital

 It’s been a long time coming.
-Work started in 2009, and included three years of around-the-clock burrowing beneath the capital, using 1,000 tonne machines to move forward at an average of 38 metres a day.
+Work started in 2009, and included three years of around-the-clock burrowing beneath the capital.
+1,000 tonne machines were used to move forward at an average of 38 metres a day.
 Nor has it been without its surprises – the discovery of mystery graveyards, Roman horseshoes and a stash of rare Victorian jam jars, amongst others, has provided enough intrigue to generate not one but two Crossrail documentaries – or high-profile controversies.
-But the Elizabeth Line’s backers –who range across the board from former Conservative Prime Minister David Cameron to former Labour London Mayor, Ken Livingstone – believe the £14.8 billion investment will transform the capital and the South East.
+But the Elizabeth Line’s backers (who range across the board from former Conservative Prime Minister David Cameron to former Labour London Mayor, Ken Livingstone) believe the £14.8 billion investment will transform the capital and the South East.

 For projections as to the Elizabeth Line’s impact are almost as ambitious as the engineering required to build it.
 Crossrail promises to increase the number of commuters able to travel to London in 45 minutes by 1.5 million, upping London’s rail capacity by 10 per cent and creating what it terms “at least 75,000 opportunities for businesses” and “enough work to support the equivalent of 55,000 full time jobs”.
 Ultimately, Crossrail predicts, the Elizabeth Line will generate £42 billion for the economy.